IvoSorokins/intermediateHybridAutomation/README.md

 - pom.xml file contains information about the project and configuration details used by maven to build the project.
 - Data Providers for managing test data.
 These are used to supply data for TestNG tests.
 The data providers in this project are located in the dataProviders package and include `eventNamesData`, `speakersAndMediaData`(which contains both speakersData and mediaData), `mediaData` and `speakersData`  .
 They provide data for different test scenarios, making it easy to manage and update test data separately from test case

+The ```AppiumDriver``` instance is used to interact with the mobile application under test.
+It is typically created once at the beginning of the test suite and then passed around to the different classes and methods that need it.
+This is done to ensure that all interactions are performed on the same application instance.

 # Setup

 1.**Prerequisites**: Make sure you have the following installed: